 Once they arrived at Legacy, one of the ninjas seemed to have received instructions straight from Solon, despite the fact that Jay was supposed to be leading the mission.
 The ninja informed Jay about the small bustling town of Werites Beacon and pointed the way to the hideout.

-They arrived at an old abandoned fort that looked rundown and messy.
+They arrived at an old abandoned fort that looked completely rundown.
 As soon as they did though, the guard at the entrance immediately spotted the ninjas.
 He hurried to turn around and rush back inside, about to scream a warning.
-"Kill him." his fellow ninja urged Jay.
+"Kill him," his fellow ninja urged Jay.

 "Tch," Jay narrowed his eyes at this.
 "Let's hurry."
 And so they did.
 However they weren't able to find any more guards on their own.
 This didn't surprise Jay.
 They must've gathered together after they heard the alarm.
 He had to give his target some credit.
 This one certainly wasn't stupid.